Alan Docking Racing

+Currently, the team runs in the FIA World Endurance Championship as Delta-ADR, in a joint venture with engineering company Delta Motorsport (with one car branded as G-Drive Racing).

 History

-With team creation, ADR ran in British F3 winning in a row the 1976 and 1977 championships with Rupert Keegan and Stephen South.
-In 1978, it compete in the European Formula Two Championship with drivers including Stefan Johansson.
+With team creation, ADR ran in British F3 winning in a row the 1976 and 1977 championships with Rupert Keegan and Stephen South, respectively.
+In 1978, it competed in the European Formula Two Championship, with drivers including Stefan Johansson.

+Kurt Mollekens racing for ADR in the 1995 British F3 season.

 ADR join the British Formula Ford Championship in 1987 and 1988 with Mazda.
-Returned in British F3 since 1989, the team has raced with notable drivers including Mika Salo, Hideki Noda, Ricardo Rosset, Mark Webber and Marcos Ambrose.
+The team returned to British F3 in 1989 and has entered several notable drivers including Mika Salo, Hideki Noda, Ricardo Rosset, Mark Webber and Marcos Ambrose.

-In 2002 ADR won their third British F3 title with Robbie Kerr.

-In 2005–06, ADR collaborate with A1 Team Australia in the new A1 Grand Prix championship.
+In 2002 the team won their third British F3 title with Robbie Kerr, and in 2005–06 the team collaborates with A1 Team Australia in the new A1 Grand Prix championship.

+Racing record

-Complete European Formula Two results
+European Formula Two

 (key) (Results in bold indicate pole position; results in italics indicate fastest lap.)